PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/fridaytutorial.md

 `16/5`

 > Note: If you've used Python 2, you'll see that division works differently in Python 3.
 Python 2 uses floor division for integers, meaning it will return only the whole number part of the answer.
 Python 3 performs true division, returning the real or true value of the division.

+To get just the whole number in Python 3, use this syntax:

+`16/5`

+`50/4`

+####Modulus
+Thinking back to long division you may have learned in school, the modulus is the "remainder" after perfoming division.
+It uses the `%` symbol.

+`16%5`

+`50%4`

 ####Order of Operations